Furrah/blog/content/food/Asian/pak_choi_oyster.md

 image: /food/images/pak_choi/IMG_4866.jpeg
 ---

-The outcome of this is not what it should look like but it still tastes great
+The outcome of this is not what it should look like but it tasted great so who cares!

 # Ingredients